adriangh-ai/CLS-metaphorit/README.md

 ## Training

-The training procedure consists of the following steps:
+The training procedure was performed using HuggingFace Transformers library, and consists of the following steps:

 1. **Initialization**: We start with a pre-trained BERT model, specifically 'bert-base-multilingual-cased'.
 This model has been trained on a large corpus of multilingual data and has learned to generate useful language representations.